Belfast City Hall

 How To Get There

-Belfast City Hall is just a 6-minute walk from the hotel.
+Belfast City Hall is just a 6-minute walk from our Belfast City Centre Hotel.

 *Times and prices may change so please check their website directly for updated information.